 The Bank has purchased life insurance policies on certain key officers and directors in connection with its supplemental executive retirement plans and other employee fringe benefit plans.
-Investments in bank owned life insurance policies totaled \$99,986,612 and \$97,701,555 as of December 31, 2021 and 2020, respectively.
+Investments in bank owned life insurance policies totaled \$102,150,849 and \$99,986,612 as of December 31, 2022 and 2021, respectively.
 This carrying value includes both the Bank's original premiums invested in the life insurance policies and the accumulated accretion of policy income since the inception of the policies.
 Income recognized on these life insurance policies is reported in the Other Noninterest Income portion of the Consolidated Statements of Income.
-For the years ended December 31, 2021 and 2020, the Bank recognized policy income totaling \$2,501,249 and \$2,917,872, respectively, related to changes in cash surrender value of the policies and any gains resulting from the redemption of death benefits.
-The Bank intends to hold these insurance policies for the remaining lives of the insurance and it expects to recover these values from the death benefits payable by the insurance companies that issued the policies.
+For the years ended December 31, 2022 and 2021, the Bank recognized policy income totaling \$2,226,406 and \$2,501,249, respectively, related to changes in cash surrender value of the policies and any gains resulting from the redemption of death benefits.
+The Bank intends to hold these insurance policies for the remaining lives of the insureds and it expects to recover these values from the death benefits payable by the insurance companies that issued the policies.